lgmorand/aks-workshop/_entries/03-01 challenge1.md

     --cluster-name <aks-cluster-name>
 ```

-This operation may take few minutes, so meanwhile you can check the latest state of the node pool using the following command:
+This operation may take a few minutes, so meanwhile, you can check the latest state of the node pool using the following command:

 ```sh
 az aks nodepool show \